solvialab/infragate-landing/docs/readme.md

 | Existing VCN OCID, with or without Existing Compartment OCID | Infragate reuses the VCN and creates cluster subnets/security lists inside it; existing VCN gateways and route tables are not managed |
 | Existing VCN OCID + Existing Subnet OCID, with or without Existing Compartment OCID | True BYON networking: Infragate creates OKE/node-pool resources and references the supplied network read-only |
 | Existing Subnet OCID without Existing VCN OCID | Unsupported and rejected before Terraform starts |

+**Compartment subtree rule.** `Existing Compartment OCID` must be a descendant (any depth) of the **anchor compartment** chosen at install time — the compartment Infragate uses as the parent for new cluster compartments.
+The anchor is whatever existing compartment you point us at; it does not have to be a dedicated Infragate-owned compartment.
+Direct children, grandchildren, and the anchor itself are all accepted.
+Siblings, ancestors, or compartments in unrelated subtrees are rejected with a 400 *before* Terraform starts — without this guard the deploy would fail mid-`terraform apply` with a confusing IAM error, because the runner's `manage` policies are scoped to the anchor subtree.
+Non-existent OCIDs return "compartment not found"; if OCI is briefly unreachable for the validation call, the API returns 503 so the deploy can simply be retried.

+The anchor is a knob, not a fixture.
+Pick the layout that matches your tenancy posture:

+- **Tenancy root anchor.** No new compartments, nothing to rearrange — the entire tenancy is BYON-eligible.
+Right for "we don't want Infragate adding any hierarchy on top of what we already have."
+Trade-off: the runner's IAM group needs `manage` permissions at tenancy scope (or scoped to the relevant resource families).
+- **Anchor at an existing org compartment.** Slot Infragate into a `platforms`, `production`, or `infra` compartment you already maintain.
+BYON works for anything under it, including peer compartments that already existed there.
+You don't have to create a new compartment to enable Infragate.
+- **Dedicated anchor compartment.** Create one (e.g. `infragate`) for explicit blast-radius isolation.
+Functionally identical to the previous case, just a narrower IAM scope.

+The single-install pattern that's *not* supported today is "one Infragate spanning multiple unrelated subtrees of the same tenancy."
+That posture requires either tenancy-wide grants (use the tenancy-root anchor) or two installs.

 Restricted public API endpoint mode requires Infragate-managed networking when `Existing VCN OCID` or `Existing Subnet OCID` would otherwise make the network read-only.